ScilifelabDataCentre/dds_workshop/README.md

-# DDS Unit User's Workshop
+# DDS Unit User's Workshop -- Beginner level

 This repository contains the instructions for the hands-on sessions during the workshop for SciLifeLab Unit Users (Autumn 2024).